tnichols217/notes/college/Extra Questions.md

 3. Consider your application as a whole.
 What do you personally want to emphasize about your application for the admission committee’s consideration?
 Highlight something that’s important to you or something you haven’t had a chance to share.
 Tell us, don’t show us (no websites please).
 (300 words)

 # Carnegic Mellon Qatar
 1. What interests you about studying Computer Science?
-(500-80)
+(500-800 words)